Talaat-mostafa938/Modern-Sales-Data-Pipeline/README.md

 #### These files are uploaded to a Snowflake stage named sales_stage, and then loaded into raw tables via COPY INTO. dbt is used to transform the raw data into structured models under staging and marts layers.

 ### ⚙️ Technologies Used
-Tool	Role
-Snowflake	Cloud data warehouse dbt	Data transformation and modeling
+Snowflake:	Cloud data warehouse
+dbt:	Data transformation and modeling
-Airflow	Workflow orchestration
+Airflow:	Workflow orchestration
-Power BI	Dashboard and visualization
-Docker	Containerization and environment setup
+Docker:	Containerization and environment setup